 We often get asked how to go about finding and building the right team for a screen printing business.
-This blog post comes from a book we are publishing later this year on the business of screen printing, and looks into how we at Ryonet handle this subject, of what it takes to build a team as well as two of the companies we interviewed for the book, Forward Printing and Custom Ink.
+This blog post comes from a book we are publishing later this year on the business of screen printing, and looks into how we handle this subject, of what it takes to build a team as well as two of the companies we interviewed for the book, Forward Printing and Custom Ink.

 Ever since I was a little kid and my parents introduced me to Amway/Free Enterprise I wanted to work for myself, I didn’t want to be someone’s employee; I wanted to control my own destiny.
 The word “Employee” just never sat well with me.
 I always thought, “If I’ve never wanted to be an employee, why would I want to have employees?”
 One day in a management meeting I went around the room and gave my management team a series of statements.

 “TJ thanks for being my employee.”
 Or “Shawn thanks for being on my team.”

 “Brandon, you’re really stepping it up as an employee and making us a better company.”
 Or “Jason, you are really stepping it up as a teammate and making a stronger team.”